 Armed robbery is considered a class 2 felony with a mandatory prison sentence of at least 7 years up to 21 years if convicted, along with fines ranging from $750 to $150,000.
 If this is a repeat offense, you could be looking at longer prison time.

 A criminal defense lawyer in Phoenix can evaluate all the circumstances of your case to craft the best possible defense in your case.

 Phoenix Lawyers Who Know What’s at Stake

-If you are facing an armed robbery charge, go with a law firm that's just as ready to take your case to trial as the government is.
-We are based in Phoenix and represent clients in Maricopa County and throughout Arizona.
+A criminal conviction for armed robbery carries with it heavy potential penalties.
+You need a legal team committed to defending your rights and your future.
+If you are facing an armed robbery charge, go with a law firm that’s just as ready to take your case to trial as the government is.